akruszewski/gibl/manuscript/chapter2.md

 It is not important to understand what this code does, rather how the compiler represents such code internally.

-I> ### Definition 2
-I>
-I> TODO: Revise sentence.
-A tree is a data structure that simulates a hierarchical tree structure, with a root value and subtrees of children with a parent node, represented as a set of linked nodes.

-Family tree is one example of a tree.

-After the compiler has finished doing syntax analysis and produced a tree, it then evaluates (or computes) the tree in attempt to retrieve the desired results.

-Since Lisps have no syntax, what we write as code is the actual abstract syntax tree.
-This allows for some neat things, for example macros.
+Lisps, unlike most languages, have no syntax.
+What we will write as code is the actual abstract syntax tree.
+This is why Lisps rely on prefix notation.

-I> ### Definition 3
-I>
-I> A macro is a syntactic extension to a programming language.
-This means that we can write (or introduce our own) keywords in the programming language itself.

 Thus, Lisps are based on a minimalistic design, so we do not get the overhead of many other languages that have special keywords, where sometimes some functionalities overlap with existing ones.

+The Racket programming language that we will use in this book is a multi-paradigm programming language, belonging to the Lisp family.

-## 2.1.
+## 2.2.
 Why Racket

 Racket (formerly known as PLT Scheme) is a Lisp.
 It's not just Lisp, rather a Lisp, since there are many Lisp implementations, but we found this one to be particularly easy for entry level programmers.